The below therapists offer video therapy only. They will not have the option to meet you in person.

 Insurances Accepted: Aetna (NO AETNA EAP), Beacon Options, Blue Cross Blue Shield, Cigna (NO CIGNA EAP), Humana, Tricare, Multiplan/PHCS, Sendero, United Health Care (UMR, Oscar, Optum, Allsavers)NO Optum EAP

-Accepting New Clients : YES - ADULTS ONLY ( VIDEO ONLY)
+Accepting New Clients : Yes

 Expertise: Kids (5 yrs and older) and Individual adults (no couples)

 Aly has had extensive experience working with at-risk youth and those who have suffered from trauma in their early lives.
 She specializes in play therapy and is currently awaiting registration as a Play Therapist through the Association of Play Therapy.
 Furthermore, she is a Trust-Based Relational Intervention practitioner, an evidence-based treatment modality which focuses on the power of the relationship to help youth heal and grow.

 As a therapist, Aly strives to build a therapeutic egalitarian relationship where she works with her clients in order to help resolve the issues one could be struggling with.
 Additionally, she is solution-focused and utilizes expressive modalities including sandtray and art therapy as well as mindfulness and empowerment strategies to help one positively grow and progress in their life.

 Aly works with the following treatment issues as well: life adjustment, depression, child and adolescent counseling (kids 5 and up), anxiety, anger, trauma, LGBTQIA, family conflict, stress, as well as peer and family relationships.